-Comprehensive inventories were developed in collaboration with other states in the Mid-Atlantic/Northeast Visibility Union (MANE-VU) to support future multi-pollutant planning efforts.
-That regional effort also served as the basis for developing inventories needed by states, such as Connecticut, seeking PM{2.5} redesignation.
-Figures E-4, E-5 and E-6 compare PM{2.5}, NO_x and SO2 emission estimates, respectively, in Connecticut's portion of the NY-NJ-CT area for the representative attainment year (2007), an interim year (2017) and the end of the maintenance period (2025).
+Comprehensive inventories were developed in collaboration with other states in the Mid-Atlantic/ Northeast Visibility Union (MANE-VU) to support future multi-pollutant planning efforts.
+That regional effort also served as the basis for developing inventories needed by states, such as Connecticut, seeking PM2.5 redesignation.
+Figures E-4, E-5 and E-6 compare PM2.5, NOx and SO2 emission estimates, respectively, for Connecticut's portion of the NY-NJ-CT area for the representative attainment year (2007), an interim year (2017) and the end of the maintenance period (2025).
+Projected emission trends are also displayed for the nonattainment area as a whole.
+Note that emission estimates for the New York and New Jersey portions of the area are based on preliminary MARAMA inventory estimates (version 3\3) and are subject to change by each state in their PM2.5 redesignation SIP submittals.